bfansports/CloudTranscode/README.md

 **You need to clone the CPE project to get going with Cloud Transcode.**

-So head to the project page here and see what you can do with CPE: https://github.com/sportarchive/CloudProcessingEngine<br>
+So head to the project page and see what you can do with CPE: https://github.com/sportarchive/CloudProcessingEngine

 The CPE detailed documentation is here: http://sportarchive.github.io/CloudProcessingEngine/

 ## CT Documentation